curry0622/Parallel-Matrix-Multiplication/README.md

 # Parallel-Matrix-Multiplication

-Final Project of NTHU CS5422 Parallel Programming (2022 Fall)
+This is the final project of NTHU CS5422 Parallel Programming (2022 Fall)